Designibl-Mark/Designibl-Mark/README.md

 :man: Founder of Designibl since 2019 - Technology Design Studio & Consultancy

-:computer: I work as athe VP of Engineering @[SpotShip](https://www.spot-ship.com).
+:computer: I work as the CTO @[SpotShip](https://www.spot-ship.com).
 Keep an eye out as we are hiring soon!

 :car: I have experience ranging from hospitality & commerce to IOT & EV's 🔌